 No one wants to feel powerless when dealing with debt collectors.
-Consumers should be informed about how to find out if you have a debt in collection, how to tell whether or not a debt collector is legitimate, and how to deal with debt collectors.
+Consumers should be informed about how to find out if you have a debt in collection, how to tell whether or not a debt collector is legitimate, how to deal with debt collectors, and how to stop debt collections from calling.
 Other things you may be able to do include:

 - How to Find Out What Debt Collectors You Owe

 - How to Dispute A Debt